TUDelft-CITG/HOS-prob-design-24/software/environments.md

     │   ├── 311               <-- for Python 3.11.
 Not a git repo*
 	│   └── ...               <-- maybe someday you use other versions

 ^ It is generally not a good idea to store code on a cloud server like OneDrive, Dropbox, etc. In our applications in particular you will be "backing up" a lot of unnecessary files (all of the Python source code and packages!).

 ^^ WS01 backup: if you store WS01 in this directory, you should create your own GitHub repo to serve as a backup of your work, or move it to a backed up location on your computer, since this was not cloned from a CIE42X0-PD repo.
 ```

 ## Installing Python (Yes, again!)

 Remember that your environment also includes a specific version of Python (in our case, 3.11); this means you may have _many_ versions of Python installed on the same computer.
-The secret to effectively using virtual environments is organizing the Python source code properly; note in the file system diagram above that we reserved a place parallel to the working directories for this: `python_releases'.
+The secret to effectively using virtual environments is organizing the Python source code properly; note in the file system diagram above that we reserved a place parallel to the working directories for this: `python_releases`.

 First you will have to download a specific version of Python:
 - Visit the Python downloads page at [python.org/downloads](https://www.python.org/downloads/){:target="_blank"}